Please ensure Javascript is enabled for purposes of website accessibility

 Kirstin O'Shea, Parent

-Kirstin O’Shea is the mother of a 6 year old daughter who received a Global Developmental Delay diagnosis when she was 3 ½ years old.
+Kirstin O’Shea’s daughter received a Global Developmental Delay diagnosis when she was 3 ½ years old.
 This diagnosis was followed by ones of Intellectual Disability, Autism, ADHD, language disorder and anxiety.

 Clare Gibson